 A rash is the most common sign of scarlet fever in both adults and children.
 It usually looks like a sunburn and feels like sandpaper.
 The scarlet-colored rash is what gives scarlet fever its name.

 The rash typically begins on the chest and stomach and then spreads to the rest of the body.
 The folds of skin around the armpits, elbows, and knees can also become a deeper red than the surrounding rash.
 The rash typically lasts between 2 and 7 days.
 After it has subsided, the affected skin will peel, as will the skin on the tips of the fingers and toes.

 Other common symptoms of scarlet fever include:

 In most cases, the rash and other symptoms of scarlet fever will be gone in about two weeks.
-However, if left untreated, scarlet fever can cause serious complications, including:
+However, left untreated, scarlet fever can cause serious complications.
+These can include:

 Written by: Shannon Johnson

 Medically reviewed on: May 17, 2017: The Healthline Medical Review Team

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.